jeremyfelt/multisite-notes/network-classification.md

 1. Used to add a `multisite` class to `<body>` in the admin header.
 	* This is valid for both open and closed networks.

+## wp-admin/admin.php

+1. Used to redirect to `upgrade.php` if a DB version mismatch is detected and this is not multisite.
+	* This is valid for both open and closed networks.